romainlafarguette/romainlafarguette.github.io/_pages/about.md

 Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., economist at the International Monetary Fund (IMF) in Washington DC.

-I have expertise in central bank operations, monetary policy, modeling and forecasting, stress-testing.
-I also have general macroeconomics skills, with country desk work experience.
+I have expertise in central bank operations, monetary policy, modeling & forecasting, and stress-testing.
+I also have general macroeconomics skills, with country work experience, with a focus on emerging markets.

 I  work  for the  Monetary  and  Capital Markets  Department  of  the IMF.
 My responsibilities include: